 Children who were discriminated against based on race or ethnicity had higher percentages of one or more mental health conditions (28.9% versus 17.8%), according to the CDC.

 Kids growing up in poverty are two to three times more likely to develop mental health conditions than peers with higher socioeconomic status.

 Some children were more at risk of developing mental health disorders during the pandemic, according to the report.
 Pandemic risk factors include having a family member die from COVID-19 or living in an urban area with a severe outbreak of the virus.
 Children living in financially unstable situations due to the pandemic also faced mental health challenges.

 Access to green space, reliable housing, healthy food, and healthcare all positively impact youth mental health.
 Relationships with parents, caregivers, teachers, friends and mentors can also shape a child’s mental health — among many other factors.

 Some positive behavioral indicators of a child’s mental health include curiosity, affection, positivity, resilience, persistence, and self control.
 According to the CDC, 91.3% of kids 6 months old to 17 years old usually or always show interest and curiosity in learning new things.
 And 76.8% of 6- to 17-year-olds usually or always stay calm and in control when faced with a challenge.

 According to the National Institute of Mental Health, mental disorders can contribute to substance use and substance use disorders.
-4.1% of kids ages 12 to 17 reported having a substance use disorder in the past year according to CDC data collected in 2018-2019.
+About 4% of kids ages 12 to 17 reported having a substance use disorder in the past year according to CDC data collected in 2018-2019.